Jack-cky/Compulsory-COVID-Testing-Monitor/README.md

 <a name="2"></a>

 ## How Many Times You Have Been Selected?
 If you resided in Hong Kong in 2022, it is likely you were asked to undergo a COVID test.
-However, do you know how many times you were officially requested to take a test?
+However, do you know how many times you were officially asked to take a test?

 <a name="2.1"></a>

 ### Finding the Latest Updates
-Simply visit [Compulsory COVID Testing Monitor](https://public.tableau.com/app/profile/jack.cky/viz/HongKongCompulsoryTestingNoticeDragonTigerBillboard/CTN) on Tableau Public and you can view the most recently affected buildings.
-The last record of CTN was on 23 December 2022.
+Simply visit **Compulsory COVID Testing Monitor** on [Tableau Public](https://public.tableau.com/app/profile/jack.cky/viz/HongKongCompulsoryTestingNoticeDragonTigerBillboard/CTN) and you can find the most recently affected buildings.

+> [!IMPORTANT]
+> The last record of CTN was on 23 December 2022.

 <div align="center">
   <a href="https://public.tableau.com/app/profile/jack.cky/viz/HongKongCompulsoryTestingNoticeDragonTigerBillboard/CTN">